SovereignCloudStack/website/_i18n/en/jobs/monitoringtest-engineer.md

 infrastructure.

-The project is driven by a small team in the OSB Alliance with multi-year funding from the Federal Ministry for Economic Affairs and Energy (BMWi).
+The project is driven by a small team in the OSB Alliance with multi-year funding from the Federal Ministry for Economic Affairs and Climate Action (BMWK).
 The advertised position is part of this central team.
-In addition to this team, there are numerous developers from different companies and institutions in Europe who contribute to the project - some of them are funded by the project, others because their employers are interested in making this project successful.
+In addition to this team, there are numerous developers from different companies and institutions in Europe who contribute to the project.

-The SCS project aims to standardise and implement a complete, modular, secure, open-source software stack.
-It covers software-defined storage and networking, operations tooling for automated deployment, logging, monitoring, alerting, trending, identity and authorisation management, an Infrastructure-as-a-Service layer, as well as a Container(Platform)-as-a-Service layer.
-It allows users (development teams) to create and control their own kubernetes cluster through standardised APIs and delivers standard building blocks that can be used to construct and manage container applications.
-This stack fulfills high security standards and comes with tooling and documentation that reduce the need for specialised expertise to run complex cloud and container infrastructures.
-SCS can be used by both cloud service providers and internal IT teams and can be deployed as a whole or by just cherry-picking needed components from it.
-The resulting infrastructure can be subjected to a certification process that ensures strict compatibility with other SCS-based platforms, thus building a network of federatable, compatible clouds.
-The SCS project also works on establishing collaboration on the operations of infrastructure, jointly building the skills and sharing the knowledge to successfully do so.
-This idea is at the heart of the Open Operations movement that goes beyond SCS.

-The SCS project contributes to the European Gaia-X effort by serving as a reference for development work and enhancing it with an implementation that node-providers can leverage as a whole or in parts to deliver federated sovereign infrastructure, underpinning federation services (e.g. GXFS) and a sovereign data ecosystem.

 In this role, you will